HerrMotz/bachelor-thesis/publication/main.typ

 _So, how could this resource-consuming process be in parts avoided or supported, whilst not giving up the advantages of computer-processability?_ Originally conceptualised by Tim Berners-Lee, the W3C#sym.trademark.registered standardised the Resource Description Framework (RDF).
 While an ontology consists of a theory (T-Box) and assertions (A-Box, which are statements compliant with the theory), an RDF knowledge base can consist solely of an A-Box -- the T-Box is quietly implicit.
 Using an RDF schema, a taxonomy can be added (at any time), usually using an "instance-of" assertion, but consistency is no inherent obligation of an RDF database#footnote[although it is obviously good practice to be consistent with the RDF schema].

 This "formalise as you go"-approach allows for maximal flexibility of the data model and proves advantageous, e.g. in the digital humanities.
 Recently, historians, among others, started to use centralised knowledge bases, allowing for collaboration on research questions and finding connections between the results from different researchers.
-A grand initiative called FactGrid#footnote[http://factgrid.de] hosts a free-to-use Wikibase instance tailored for the digital humanities, in the hope of creating synergy effects for future research.
+A grand initiative called FactGrid#footnote[http://factgrid.de] hosts a free-to-use Wikibase instance tailored for the digital humanities, in the hope of creating synergy effects for future research.*/

 #todo[loop back to "infrastructure of knowledge"]

+/*
 == Problem

-#todo[Dieses Kapitel sollte kontextfrei verständlich sein.]

 This directly leads to the relevance of this work: Wikibase is a popular software for community knowledge bases and is RDF compatible.
 Such RDF databases#footnote[Technically, Wikibase uses a different internal representation and only maps to the RDF standard. @fig:rdf_mapping gives an overlook over the mapping.], however, can only be potently queried using a query language called SPARQL.
 Most researchers in the humanities will not find the time to study such arbitrary technicalities in-depth.
 The idea for this thesis comes from a blog post by Olaf Simons @Simons_Blog_Entry_Graphic_query on the allure of a visual query interface.
 The user should be